fsaporito/CppCMakeStarter/README.md

 </details>
 <br/><br/>

-C++20 is required since the following features are used in the library or in the client:
-- Concepts
-- Designated Initializer
-- Map.contains
-- Using enum construct

 To setup the environment on linux ubuntu, there are two scripts that can be used:

 1. For installing conan